 Migration from 1950s

 The first significant wave of migrants from the Pacific Islands began in the late 1950s.
 As the New Zealand manufacturing sector expanded, employers turned to the Pacific for unskilled and semi-skilled workers.
-Migrants from the Cook Islands, Niue and Tokelau arrived as New Zealand citizens.
-Technically Samoans and Tongans required approval to live and work in New Zealand.
+Migrants from Cook Islands, Niue and Tokelau arrived as New Zealand citizens.
+Technically, Samoans and Tongans needed approval to live and work in New Zealand.
 However, the government overlooked this requirement during the 1960s.